 Every year I am amazed at the goals that they come up with.
 They set the bar high & go beyond what I had hoped for.
 We take time in our meeting to give everyone a chance to share their goals.
 This helps build the sense of team as they share their ideas with each other.
 Each month at our meetings we review these goals & check-in to see how they are doing with them.
 More times than not, they accomplish their goals well before their target date.
 I am reminded every Leaders Meeting about the importance of setting goals, reviewing them & taking time to celebrate the things that God is doing!

-Click here for more information about setting goals in Kids Ministry.
+Click here for more information about my 10 Favourite Leadership Books for Kids Ministry.